kyma-project/website/content/blog-posts/2023-03-14-release-notes-2.12/index.md

 See the overview of all changes in this release:

-- [General](#general) - support for Kubernetes 1.25, migration guide actions, plans to remove the Blog and Community sections from website
+- [General](#general) - support for Kubernetes 1.25, migration guide actions, plans to remove the Blog and Community sections from the website
 - [Application Connectivity](#application-connectivity) - use the `kyma-system` Namespace for Compass Runtime Agent
 - [Observability](#observability) -  Monitoring updates
 - [Telemetry](#telemetry) - Logging and tracing updates
 - [Eventing](#eventing) - NATS server updated to `v2.9.14`, Subscription updates
-- [Serverless](#serverless) - Nodejs.18 runtime introduction, deprecation of Nodejs.14 runtime, new version of Serverless API version
+- [Serverless](#serverless) - Nodejs.18 runtime introduction, deprecation of Nodejs.14 runtime, a new version of Serverless API
 ## General

 ### Kubernetes 1.25 support
-Now, we officially support Kubernetes in version 1.25, For more information about changes in the version 1.25, see the [2.9 release notes](https://kyma-project.io/blog/2022/11/22/release-notes-29#general).
+Now, we officially support Kubernetes in version 1.25.
+For more information about changes in version 1.25, see the [2.9 release notes](https://kyma-project.io/blog/2022/11/22/release-notes-29#general).

 ### Migration
-You'll need a few cleanup actions when updating to the newest version, For more information, read the 2.11-2.12 [Migration Guide](https://kyma-project.io/docs/kyma/2.12/migration-guide-2.11-2.12).
+You'll need a few cleanup actions when updating to the newest version.
+For more information, read the 2.11-2.12 [Migration Guide](https://kyma-project.io/docs/kyma/2.12/migration-guide-2.11-2.12).

 ### Blog and Community sections removal